 I might also point out that I’m not a historian.
 My interest in the items I collected all my life was always purely Visual.
 They are simply, flat out, Works of Art to me.
 So don’t expect a history of the various characters they portray.
 As interesting as that may be, it was never what interested me.
 What I learned, along the way, about the various comic characters and their creators was purely secondary.
 That scant knowledge was only used as clues to help me find more of the same.
 Thus, my commentary, as we go along, will serve only one purpose, I will strive to help you see these Works of Art as Works of Art.
 But, be forewarned, you’ll learn little of their stories, and who they were, historically.
 It’s all about the way they look to me.
 These Icons are the Graven Images of would-be Gods and Goddesses, in the Comic Character Pantheon.
 I will present them as Iconic Idols, worthy recipients of Idolatry, and spare you the theology.

 That’s what this website is about.
-I am holding my collection, my life’s passion, in my upraised paw to protect it from the rising waters.
+I am holding my collection, my life’s passion, in my upraised paw to protect it from the rising waters of old age.
 I don’t expect a lifeboat to come along and rescue it, but, hopefully, at least a memory of what it looked like in its heyday will be saved.